-During the year, SEGC incurred operational expenses on behalf of the Fund of \$252,937 exclusive of GST (2012: \$308,710) in respect of staff, administration, occupancy and accounting services provided by ASX Operations Pty Limited (ASXO) for the administration of SEGC and the Fund.
+During the year, SEGC incurred operational expenses on behalf of the Fund of \$303,026 exclusive of GST (2013: \$252,937) in respect of staff, administration, occupancy and accounting services provided by ASX Operations Pty Limited (ASXO) for the administration of SEGC and the Fund.
 ASXO also paid other direct operating expenses during the financial year relating to services provided to the Fund by external suppliers.
 All expenses paid by ASXO are reimbursed by the Fund in accordance with section 889H of the Corporations Act 2001.

-The balance owing to ASXO by SEGC at 30 June 2013 was \$181,728 (2012: \$221,895) and is expected to be paid from the Fund.
-This balance represents the operating expenses for the quarter ended 30 June 2013.
+The balance owing to ASXO by SEGC at 30 June 2014 was \$127,138 (2013: \$181,728) and is expected to be paid from the Fund.
+This balance represents operating expenses for the quarter ended 30 June 2014, excluding an expense accrual for actuarial services performed on behalf of NGF, not incurred by ASXO at 30 June 2014.
 No interest is charged by ASXO on the outstanding balance owing from SEGC or the Fund.